- Climate Action

 |Professional Consultants||Building systems (lighting, HVAC, water, etc.)||Typically connected to a construction project||Varies|

-These audits measure losses from unnecessarily active electrical equipment like lighting, computers and peripherals, copiers, printers, and chargers, as well as thermal losses like open windows.
-Losses are totaled and potential savings are estimated and will be made available to the public.
+Audits measured losses from unnecessarily active electrical equipment like lighting, computers and peripherals, copiers, printers, and chargers, as well as thermal losses like open windows.
+Losses were totaled and potential savings estimated.
 Data gathered during the audits can be used to assess the impact of conservation efforts, justify additional conservation projects, as well as report potentially unsafe conditions (low light levels, fire hazards, etc.).
 A summary of night audit results is presented in the table to the right.

 |Term Surveyed||Buildings Surveyed||